-1. Schedule to visit a caregiver and stay for a period that does not stress babies, children, or the caregiver and care–receiver.
-Consider the health conditions, alertness, and endurance of the care-receiver and caregiver when you visit.
+1. Schedule to visit with a caregiver and stay for a period that does not stress babies, children, or the caregiver and care–receiver.

-5. When you visit a caregiver, don’t plan to stay the weekend or overnight, unless you are invited and intend to help the caregiver with night routines of caregiving, such as bathing, medications, and bedtime routines.
+5. When you visit a caregiver, only plan to stay the weekend or overnight unless you are invited and intend to help the caregiver with nighttime caregiving routines, such as bathing, medication administration, and bedtime routines.

 7. Leave a good memory behind: flowers, a card, a magazine.
-Make a phone call thanking them afterwards.
+Make a phone call thanking them afterward.

 Visit a Caregiver and enjoy your treasured time together!